jherreragt/standard/standard/docs/en/schema/reference.md

 The tender section includes details of the announcement that an organization intends to source some particular goods, works or services, and to establish one or more contract(s) for these.

-It may contain details of a forthcoming process to receive and evaluate proposals to supply these goods and services, and may also be used to record details of how a completed tender process, including details of bids received.
+It may contain details of a forthcoming process to receive and evaluate proposals to supply these goods and services, and may also be used to record details of a completed tender process, including details of bids received.

 ```eval_rst
 .. csv-table::